What is eCommerce?

 1.3 Costs associated with eCommerce

-The initial costs of starting an eCommerce website in the 1990’s stagnated eCommerce growth, however, this stagnation was short lived after innovators offered cloud based solutions for a low monthly cost.
+Initial high costs of starting an eCommerce website in the 1990’s stagnated eCommerce growth, however, this was short lived after innovators started to offer cloud-based solutions for a low monthly cost.
 This was the birth of what we know today as ‘Software as a Service’ (SaaS) and was shortly followed by the rise of social media and globalised connectivity which has become a strong driver of online shopping.
-With the rise of software being accessed via web browsers, the popularity of ecommerce platforms have sky rockted and the business owner has huge choice when it comes to getting started selling online.
+With the rise of software being accessed via web browsers, the popularity of ecommerce websites and platforms have skyrocketed and the business owner has a huge number of choice when it comes to getting started selling online.

 History of eCommerce